Creative concept or the creation of “Big Idea”

 An excellent example of creative advertising should be self-explanatory without too much text.

 Successful creative concepts are relevant, distinctive, unifying, and memorable.
-Here are some examples of successful and eye-catching creative advertising concepts.
+Here are some successful and eye-catching creative concept examples.

 Some of the most remarkable ads are the ones that hit you with something unexpected that surprises you.
 Just like this ad for a new line of hair products.